-Earlier in my professional life I was a psychologist.
-I have BSc and PhD degrees in psychology from the University of London and was involved for many years in teaching and clinical research.
-I still find this background knowledge and experience invaluable in my counselling practice today.
-I believe that therapy is most effective when there is a genuine collaboration between therapist and client in order to achieve the client's goals and I try to create an atmosphere of warmth, respect and genuiness while always maintaining professional boundaries and confidentiality.
+Earlier in my life I was a psychologist and my BSc and PhD degrees in psychology are from the University of London.
+For many years I was involved in teaching and clinical research and I find this background very useful in my counselling practice today.
+I believe that therapy works best when there is a genuine collaboration between therapist and client and I try to create a comfortable atmosphere in my sessions, of warmth, respect and genuiness while always maintaining professional boundaries and confidentiality.

 Where I work